Store OpenID information in database instead of using the filesystem

 (issue imported from #M9683)

-#4 Updated by Dmitry Dulepov about 10 years ago
+#4 Updated by Dmitry Dulepov over 10 years ago

 The patch is attached.
 This version is tested with trunk revision #6513 and the following OpenID providers and servers:

 Since some users already use OpenID or backported it to 4.2, they may have troubles logging in to the system because of the store change (missing database tables).
 Therefore this patch includes elementary workaround that creates database on the fly if they are not there.
 This can be removed in TYPO3 4.4 but I suggest to release 4.3 with this code.

-#6 Updated by Steffen Müller about 10 years ago
+#6 Updated by Steffen Müller over 10 years ago